jozsefm/angular5ngFactoryError/README.md

 ## Rationale

-I'm in a very specific situation where I can not change the setup of our existing project using Angular 1.4.
-In order to upgrade our stack I tried to integrate the latest Angular in the only way I saw possible which is by using it through a different package.
+I'm in a very specific situation where I can not change the setup of our existing Angular 1.4 project.
+In order to upgrade our stack I tried to integrate the latest Angular in the only way I saw possible, by using it through a separate script/package, which exposes donwgraded components to be registered as directives.
 This repo is a very simplified version of this setup.